-Our analysis of the economic consequences of financial shocks builds on advancements in the closed-economy quantitative financial frictions literature prompted by the U.S. 2007 recession.
-We particularly draw on the work of Khan and Thomas (2013), extending their collateral constraint model to a two-country business cycle setting with input-output linkages capturing international trade in both final goods and intermediate inputs.6 Reconsidering the mechanics underlying the nonmonotone TFP response to a domestic tightening of borrowing constraints in this environment, we show that tight credit is particularly damaging to the life-cycle growth of young firms, so capital misallocation worsens as the number of affected cohorts expands, discouraging domestic investment.7 Considering effects abroad, we find the investment channel is also central to the international transmission of a financial shock due to a temporary rise in the relative return to aggregate capital accumulation for the economy experiencing no direct shock.
+Our analysis of financial shock propagation builds on advancements in the closed-economy financial frictions literature born from the U.S. 2007 recession.
+We particularly draw on Khan and Thomas (2013), extending their collateral constraint model to a two-country setting with input-output linkages capturing international trade in both final goods and intermediate inputs.
+Reconsidering mechanics underlying the nonmonotone domestic response to a credit shock, we show tight credit is particularly damaging to young firms' growth, so capital misallocation worsens as the number of affected cohorts rises, discouraging domestic investment.
+We find the investment channel is also central to international transmission, given temporary rises in the relative return to aggregate capital in the economy experiencing no direct shock or a lesser one.

-As investment contractions are central to financial shock propagation in our generalization of the Khan and Thomas (2013) model, our work complements other studies emphasizing alternative mechanisms through which firms' financing needs propagate aggregate credit disturbances.
+Our work complements studies with other mechanisms through which firms' financing needs propagate aggregate credit disturbances.
 One such mechanism operates through the labor demand channel.
 Arellano, Bai and Kehoe's (2019) firms use defaultable debt to finance their wage bills before observing idiosyncratic productivities, so an uncertainty shock raising default risk discourages hiring through raised loan interest rates.
-In Jermann and Quadrini (2012), a representative firm faces a binding enforcement constraint limiting working capital loans, so its effective cost of labor rises when a shock tightens that constraint.8 Another body of work emphasizes the role of trade credit in transmitting financial shocks along production chains by disrupting interfirm borrowing used to finance intermediate inputs.
-In Luo (2020) and Antinoglu (2021), firms borrow from banks and intermediate input suppliers to pay their wage bills and input costs before production, and the financial interdependency between firms amplifies the aggregate impact of shocks to bank lending costs or borrowing constraints.
-Bocola and Bornstein (2023) and Reischer (2024) endogenize the use of trade credit in multi-sector models and show its disruption acted as a credit multiplier significantly amplifying the U.S. 2007 recession.
+Jermann and Quadrini's (2012) firms face a binding enforcement constraint limiting working capital loans, so their effective labor cost rises when a shock tightens it.
+Other authors emphasize the role of trade credit in transmitting financial shocks along production chains by disrupting inter-firm borrowing used to finance intermediate inputs.
+In Luo (2020) and Antinoglu (2021), firms borrow from banks and intermediate input suppliers to pay their wages and input costs before production, and the financial interdependency between firms amplifies the aggregate impact of shocks to bank lending costs or borrowing constraints.
+Bocola and Bornstein (2023) and Reischer (2024) endogenize the use of trade credit in multi-sector models, showing its disruption acted as a credit multiplier significantly amplifying the U.S. 2007 recession.

-Our focus on financial shock transmission through international goods trade also complements a literature exploring financial contagion.
+Our focus on financial shock transmission through international trade also complements a literature exploring financial contagion.
 Devereux and Sutherland (2011), Dedola and Lombardo (2012), Perri and Quadrini (2018), Yao (2019) and Devereux and Yu (2020) examine models where investors access foreign assets subject to financial frictions.
-Given direct exposure to foreign assets in
+Given direct exposure to foreign assets in these settings, a financial shock in one country worsens borrowing conditions abroad, inducing cross-country comovement in investment and production.
+Other studies allow an explicit role for global banks; see, for example, Mendoza and Quadrini (2010), Kollmann, Enders and Müller (2011), Ueda (2012) and Beaton, Lalonde and Snudden (2014).
+We do not model financial contagion, but allow for it in our simultaneous shocks exercise.
+Comparing responses to a domestic credit tightening in isolation versus alongside a financial recession in its large trading partner, we find the trade channel reshapes our small open economy's financial recession in noteworthy ways.

-6Collateral constraints have been widely adopted in the closed-economy financial frictions literature since Kiyotaki and Moore's (1997) theoretical work showing they propagate shocks to the value of collateral.
+&lt;sup>5Collateral constraints have been adopted widely in the closed-economy financial frictions literature since Kiyotaki and Moore's (1997) theoretical work showing they propagate shocks to the value of collateral.
 A popular alternative, Bernanke, Gertler and Gilchrist's (1999) financial accelerator mechanism, derives from Townsend's (1979) costly state verification model where information asymmetries yield borrowing premia inversely related to net worth.

-7Khan and Thomas (2013) argue this point based on disproportionate employment losses among small firms and the correlation between age and size.
+$^{6}$ Khan and Thomas (2013) argue this point based on disproportionate employment losses among small firms and the correlation between age and size.
 We establish it directly using moments from the firm age-size distribution.

-8The credit-induced distortion in Buera and Moll (2015) may be an efficiency (TFP), investment or labor wedge depending on whether idiosyncratic shocks affect firms' productivities, investment costs or labor recruitment costs.
+$^{7}$ The credit-induced distortion in Buera and Moll (2015) may be an efficiency (TFP), investment or labor wedge depending on whether idiosyncratic shocks affect firms' productivities, investment costs or labor recruitment costs.